samuelsmith442/PopChoice/README.md

 # PopChoice 🍿

 PopChoice is an AI-powered movie recommendation app that uses OpenAI's embeddings and Supabase's vector database to provide personalized movie suggestions based on your preferences.
+Built with React and styled-components for a modern, maintainable codebase.

 ## Features